jgclark/NotePlan-stats/README.md

 Run with <code>npStats -h</code> to see the few command line switches available.

 ## npTagStats
-This script gives stats on various hashtags in NotePlan's daily calendar files, writing to screen and to CSV file <code>NotePlan/Summaries/{year}_tag_stats.csv</code>.
+`npTagStats` script gives stats on various hashtags in NotePlan's daily calendar files, writing to screen and to CSV file <code>NotePlan/Summaries/{year}_tag_stats.csv</code>.

 There are 2 ways of running this: